Karen on the Doctor and Rose in The Companions Special

 This is also showing on SPACE in Canada this Saturday!

-hello-i-must-be-going asked: I forgot to set my DVR to record The Science of Doctor Who tonight, will it be on again anywhere?
+hello-i-must-be-going said: I forgot to set my DVR to record The Science of Doctor Who tonight, will it be on again anywhere?

 It’ll be on again tonight at